 5GHz Wi-Fi Band explained

-People are going to enjoy the 5GHz frequency band because it has 24 non-overlapping channels.
+People will enjoy the 5GHz frequency band because it features 24 non-overlapping channels.
 Each channel is only 20MHz wide, but despite that, the number of channels outweighs the size.
 In terms of speed, you can expect this band to support speeds up to 1Gbps.

 Great speed support, right?
 We agree, but most of the world lacks this super-fast internet connection.

-The higher transfer speed, while great, has a major drawback, which is less coverage compared to the 2.4GHz band.
+The higher transfer speed, while beneficial, has a significant drawback: reduced coverage compared to the 2.4GHz band.
 It’s more difficult for 5GHz to penetrate solid objects, therefore, you’ll need to be in an open space to better take advantage.

 2.4GHz vs 5GHz frequency bands: Which is better?

 From our point of view, neither is better.
 That’s because both have major pros and cons.
 If you want a more consistent internet connection at longer distances, then 2.4GHz is your best bet.
-It will work well enough with walls and in crowded areas.
+It will work well enough in areas with walls and in crowded spaces.

 A 5GHz connection, on the other hand, delivers a faster internet connection but at a short distance from the router.
 So, if you intend to stream or play online video games, then 5GHz makes a lot of sense.
 Just ensure the video game system is sitting close to the router.